Jonty/Idiocy/README.md

 For more information: <http://jonty.co.uk/idiocy>

-Idiocy quitely watches for people unsecurely visiting twitter on public wifi networks, then hijacks their session to post a tweet warning them about the dangers.
+Idiocy quietly watches for people insecurely visiting twitter on public wifi networks, then hijacks their session to post a tweet warning them about the dangers.
 It was written in response to the release of Firesheep, which will result in a huge increase in session stealing attacks, with no defence other